 - Attendance at Rodent Health Surveillance Team meetings

 - Devising a solution to a non-rodent, population-based problem

-- Meeting with select Institutional Animal Care & Use Committee staff
+- Attending Institutional Animal Care & Use Committee meetings and/or meeting with select staff

 - Attendance at facility inspections and post-approval monitoring

 Specific topics that the Veterinary Student Summer Fellowships Program may include, but are not limited to: